 * I never knew I wanted to see three people riding a flying shark through the clouds on Christmas Eve, but it’s glorious.

 * I’ll admit, I side-eyed Abigail just a bit during the montage.
 From her perspective, she’s watched Kazran come of age over the course of only a few days.
 I don’t think I would start looking at him as being boyfriend material as quickly as Abigail does.

 * “Your card?”
 “No” “Oh, shut up” How many times do characters tell each other to shut up in this episode?
 Because it feels like it’s a lot.

 * “What, now?
 Do I kiss her now?”
 “Kazran, trust me.
 It’s this or go to your room and design a new kind of screwdriver.
 Don’t make my mistakes”.

-* “As a very old friend of mine once took a very long time to explain, life isn’t fair” Maybe I’m just getting this impression because Kazran’s actor is Michael Gambon, but was that a Harry Potter reference?
+* “As a very old friend of mine once took a very long time to explain, life isn’t fair” Since Kazran’s actor is Michael Gambon, I choose to believe that was a Harry Potter reference.

 * “Time can be rewritten” “You tell the Doctor.
 Tell him from me, people can’t!”